Mama's Family: Syndication

 After the series finale in 1990, the entire series (including the NBC episodes) was placed in off-network syndication, airing in most cities every weekday.
 Mama's Family also ran on TBS from January 1997 until August 2006 premiering weekday mornings.
-In October 1998, TBS aired a full hour of Mama’s Family weekday afternoons at 6:05 pm/et and then moved the show to 4:05pm/et in November 1998.
+In October 1998, TBS aired a full hour of Mama's Family weekday afternoons at 6:05 pm/et and then moved the show to 4:05pm/et in November 1998.
 That same month, ION Television (formerly the PAX network) began airing reruns of the series.
 The show aired Monday through Friday at 8:00 to 9:00 pm from 2006 to 2008.
 ET.

 In December 2006, CMT began re-airing the series.

-Mama's Family currently airs on Logo TV and MeTV.
+On November 1, 2023, the free streaming service Pluto TV added all of the seasons of Mama's Family on their On Demand service, however as of January 3, 2024, it only offers the last three seasons.
+It also airs on the Pluto TV classic TV channel.
+The show also airs on MeTV Sundays at 4:00pm ET, Catchy Comedy weeknights at 5:00pm ET and Logo on various parts of the week.

 International versions

 An Italian version called La mamma è sempre la mamma (Mom is always mom) aired on Odeon TV in 1988.